GavinMendelGleason/syntactic_versioning/IS_IT_TEXT.md

 about the syntax of the object you were working with.

-However, how do you make a tool that doesn't know anything about the syntax of the objects with which you are dealing *apriori*.
+However, how do you make a tool that doesn't know anything about the syntax of the objects with which you are dealing *a priori*.
 In this case you need to have a system which is able to perform diffs on [generic ASTs](https://www.andres-loeh.de/GDiff.html).
 Plus, you will need to be pushing the AST generation further up the chain.